Overview

 Requirements for Transfer Students:

 Please Note: The Zicklin School of Business does not accept Undergraduate Second Degree students into the Accounting Program (in effect as of Fall 2011).
 As an alternative, applicants currently holding a bachelor’s degree of any kind are advised to apply for admission to the Zicklin School’s Master of Science (MS) program in Accounting.
-Suggested Electives for Accounting MajorsAt the bottom of the page, you’ll find an informational to guide to help you choose the appropriate courses for your goals. |

 CIS 4350 | Information Technology Audit | 3 |